 - If you would like to import sequences from non-local sources you can use “Import Sequence” to search a sequence database using a sequence identifier.
-For GenBank sequences you can search by identification number (GI or Version).
+For GenBank sequences you can search by Accession number.
 Search BOLD by species name, or search the DNALC sequence database by tracking number for sequences you processed with GENEWIZ through the DNALC system.

-- If your sequence had no hits with zero mismatches, you may use NCBI BLAST to confirm that the sequence is novel.
+- If your sequence is high quality and had no hits with zero mismatches, you may use NCBI BLAST to confirm that the sequence is novel.
 Click on the BLASTN button and then double-click on the sequence (the actual nucleotides) that you identified as possibly novel to select them.
 Right-click (PC) or command-click (Mac) and then select copy to move the sequence to your clipboard.

 - Under "Program Selection" select "Highly similar sequences (megablast)"; next click "BLAST."